 Leg compression is specialized apparel that will be worn from the foot up to the knee or higher.
 There are also special designs for leg compression apparel that come in the form of tights or pantyhose that can reach up to the waist; other designs include sleeves or footless socks that stretch from the ankle to the knee.
-Leg compression apparel are specialized garments that have gradient pressure which means the firmness in the foot area is tighter and gradually loosen up toward the knees and thighs.
-If compression apparel is correctly fitted, it can reduce swelling and also improve blood circulation of the lower extremities like the legs and the feet.
+Leg compression apparel is specialized to provide gradient pressure, which means the compression is tighter near the feet and gradually loosens up toward the knees and thighs.
+If compression apparel are correctly fitted, it can reduce swelling and also improve blood circulation of the lower extremities like the legs and the feet.

-Compression apparel help with venous leg conditions when they are worn; ideally, should worn daily and eventually removed during the night before going to sleep.
-When alternative treatments are not suitable for patients, then they can turn to leg compression apparel which can be worn for years and even for life.
+Compression apparel help with venous leg conditions when they are worn, ideally daily, and eventually removed during the night before going to sleep.
+When alternative treatments do not suit patients, they turn to leg compression apparel which can be worn for years and even for life.

-Millimeter of mercury or mmHg is used to measure the pressure of leg compression apparel.
-Generally, leg compression apparels are available in a range of 8 to 40 mmHg, but for most patients it is recommended to use up to 20 to 30 mmHg compression apparel.
+Millimeter of mercury or mmHg is the standard unit of measure to rate the pressure of compression apparel.
+Generally, compression apparel are available in a range of 8 to 40 mmHg, but for most patients it is recommended to use up to 20 to 30 mmHg compression.
 It is recommended that you get a proper diagnosis from a trained medical professional if you decide to use pressures above 20-30 mmHg because it may instead deter blood circulation if it is too tight.
-They come in a variety of colors and patterns to suit the demand of the users' personal taste and lifestyle on a daily basis.
+They can even come in a variety of colors and patterns to suit the demand of the users' personal taste and lifestyle.

-To ensure you receive the proper leg compression, it is best to accurately measure the ankle, calf and thigh circumference because if it's too tight the compression apparel will begin restricting normal and healthy blood flow and too loose compression apparel will have no pressure on the affected area.
+To ensure you receive the proper leg compression, it is best to accurately measure the ankle, calf and thigh circumference because if it's too tight the compression apparel will begin restricting normal and healthy blood flow or if it is too loose it may not provide the much needed benefits on the affected area.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.